Luciferin

 Luciferin (from Latin lucifer 'light-bearer') is a generic term for the light-emitting compound found in organisms that generate bioluminescence.
 Luciferins typically undergo an enzyme-catalyzed reaction with molecular oxygen.
 The resulting transformation, which usually involves breaking off a molecular fragment, produces an excited state intermediate that emits light upon decaying to its ground state.
 The term may refer to molecules that are substrates for both luciferases and photoproteins.
+Luciferins and luciferases are usually specific to particular species or taxonomic groups.